|

 Why must worldly affairs pass in vain?

-Years and months too pass emptily away.
+Years and months too, they pass emptily away.

 問蒼天生我如何,如何達呵?